 Fact#1: They are part of the Brassica family of vegetables, including cabbage, broccoli, kale and collard greens.
 Don’t they resemble tiny heads of cabbages?

-Fact#2: Nutritionally speaking, they are powerhouses!
-They provide you with high levels of Vitamins C and K, dietary fiber, and a variety of flavonoids anti-oxidants – lutein and sulforaphane, to name but two – which, according to some research, can help protect from certain cancers.
+Fact#2: As a dietitian, I can tell you that they are nutritional powerhouses!
+They provide you with high levels of Vitamins C and K, dietary fiber, and various flavonoids and anti-oxidants. [source]

 Fact#3: There are only 10 calories per sprout!
 That’s really low!

-I could go on, but I think the best test is really to try them out.
-The markets are bursting with fresh produce right now.
+I could go on, but I think the best test is to try them out.

 Ingredients